Overview of Bohmian Mechanics: Introduction

 \subsection{On the book contents}

-The book contains nine chapters.
-It can be clearly divided in two different parts.
-The first part is formed by chapter 1 alone that provides an accessible introduction to Bohmian mechanics.
-The second part is composed of the rest of chapters with practical examples on the applicability of Bohmian mechanics.
+The book contains ten chapters.
+The first chapter provides an accessible introduction to Bohmian mechanics.
+The rest of chapters present practical examples on the applicability of Bohmian mechanics.
+Let us start mentioning the cover of this second edition of the book.
+It represents the wave and particle nature of electrons according to the Bohmian theory.
+In particular, we see the Bohmian trajectories of an electron which suffers Klein tunneling when impinging on a triangular potential barrier of a graphene structure.
+The wave packet of the electron corresponding to the bispinor solution of the Dirac equation (electron with positive and negative energies) is also plotted.

-\textbf{Chapter 1} is the longest one and it is entitled \textbf{Overview of Bohmian mechanics}.
+\textbf{Chapter one} is the longest one and it is entitled \textbf{Overview of Bohmian mechanics}.
 It is written by Xavier Oriols and Jordi Mompart, the editors of the book, both from the Universitat Aut\`{o}noma de Barcelona, Spain.
 This chapter is intended to be an introduction to any newcomer interested in Bohmian mechanics.
-No previous knowledge on Bohmian mechanics is required.
-Only basic concepts of classical and quantum mechanics is assumed.
+Only basic concepts of classical and quantum mechanics are assumed.
 The chapter is divided into four different sections.
-First, the historical development of Bohmian mechanics is presented.
-Then, Bohmian mechanics for single particle and for many particle systems (with spin and entanglement explanations) are discussed in sections two and three, respectively.
-The topic of Bohmian measurement is addressed in section four.
-The chapter contains also a list of exercises, mathematical demonstrations an easily implementable algorithms for computation of Bohmian trajectories.
+First, the historical development of Bohmian mechanics is explained.
+Then, Bohmian mechanics for single particle and for many particle systems (with spin and entanglement discussions) are presented.
+Finally, the topic of Bohmian measurement is addressed in section four.
+The chapter contains also a list of solved problems and easily implementable codes for computation of Bohmian trajectories.